codurance/site/_posts/2016-10-06-database-testing-with-tsqlt.md

 {% img /assets/img/custom/blog/db-testing/db-testing-3.png "" %}

-Test case `number 11`, named "test ready for experimentation if 2 particles, is failing".
+Test case `number 11`, named "test ready for experimentation if 2 particles", is failing.
 Let’s open the file and see what’s wrong with it; we will need to navigate to the `stored procedures` folder to find the test.

 {% img /assets/img/custom/blog/db-testing/db-testing-4.png "" %}